 Neurodiversity

-What is Neurodiversity:
+What is Neurodiversity?

-Neurodiversity represents the idea that people experience & interact with the world around the m in many different ways.
+Neurodiversity represents the idea that people experience & interact with the world in many different ways.
 There is no one "right" way of behaving, thinking, learning, and differences are not viewed as deficits.
+We are proud of our dedication to prioritising inclusion and understanding neurodiversity when developing our programmes and projects.

 Autism